wilsonify/wilsonify.github.io/content/recipes/ROASTED SRIRACHA CAULIFLOWER BITES WITH PEANUT DIPPING SAUCE166.md

 hot sauce mixture from the stovetop.
 Make sure everything is coated.
 Drop those

-motherfuckers back on the baking sheet, leaving the extra sauce in the bowl, and roast for
+mother ers back on the baking sheet, leaving the extra sauce in the bowl, and roast for

 another 3 minutes just so everything is warm and delicious.